EmpowerU! Advocating Invasive Species Management

 - Learn about framing an issue

-During the required in-person training participants will:
+During the required Zoom workshops participants will:

-- Meet others passionate about invasive species
+- Meet others passionate about natural resources

 - Practice reflective listening